 - At the bottom of the dialog, click Custom

-Custom overrides Displayr's default choice of columns to compare and allows to you enter the specific groups of column letters to compare.
-This can be done for the entire table, when there are no spans or Recycle column letters is unchecked in the Statistical Assumptions settings or for an individual span, if that span is selected in step 1.
-The default setting includes all possible paired comparisons.
+Custom overrides Displayr's default choice of columns to compare and allows you to enter the specific groups of column letters to compare.
+This can be done for the entire table when there are no spans or Recycle column letters is unchecked in the Statistical Assumptions settings, or for an individual span if that span is selected in Step 1.
+The default setting includes all possible paired comparisons in the table, excluding the NET.
 If you enter "A/B, A/C" then only two significance tests will occur within the span: A vs B, and A vs C. B and C will not be tested against one another.

 In our case, we want to compare just adjacent age groups, so we will enter "A/B, B/C, C/D".
 Whatever changes you make here will be applied to this variable set whenever it appears as the columns of a table that uses column comparisons.

 - In the Custom box, enter "A/B, B/C, C/D"

 - If you select, Apply to Selection, these comparison settings will be saved with the variable set used in the columns and will appear anywhere this variable set is used in the entire document.
-If you select Apply as Default, these settings will be the default for all tables in your document.
+If you select Set as Default, these settings will be the default for all tables in your document if those tables' settings haven't been modified from the default.
+To learn more about defaults, see: How to Set the Default Type of Significance Test.

 The results are as follows:

-- Optional: To see which columns are being compared in the table, select Columns Compared in the Inputs > STATISTICS >Below menu the object inspector on the right.
+- Optional: To see which columns are being compared in the table, select Columns Compared in the Inputs > STATISTICS >Below menu in the object inspector on the right.